storj-archived/sips/sip-hdnodeid.md

 The `hdKey` is the extended public key derived from `m / 3000' / group_index'` and uses the same serialization format described in BIP32, and as recommended in BIP43, a base58 encoded string.

-If the `hdKey` is present, nodes must validate that a message is signed by the key derived from the `hdKey` at the index `hdIndex`, and that hash160 *(sha256 and ripemd160)* of that derived public key matches the `nodeID`.
+If the `hdKey` is present, nodes must validate that a message is signed by the key derived from the `hdKey` at the index `hdIndex`, and that the hash160 *(sha256 and ripemd160)* of that derived public key matches the `nodeID`.

 ### Contracts